-- 1.1 The academic planning framework for the BSET programme clearly sets out the aims that indicate the broad purposes of providing the programme.
-The stated aims are suitable for the type and level of the programme.
-The College of Engineering has clear mission and set of goals that are aligned well to the university mission and vision statements and the programme planning takes due cognisance of and provides clear mapping with respect to the university and college's mission and set of goals, which was confirmed during the interview sessions.
-The Panel appreciates that the programme has clear aims that are appropriate to the programme type and level and are aligned to the college and university mission and sets of goals. - 1.2 The BSET is structured as a four years, eight semesters programme comprising 46 courses totalling 137 credits, and incorporates two summer industrial training courses.
+- 1.1 There is a coherent academic planning framework for the B.Sc.
+Electrical Engineering programme (BSEE) that clearly sets out the aims, indicating the broad purposes for offering the programme.
+The programme planning takes due cognisance of and provides clear mapping with respect to the university and college's vision and mission statements and their strategic goals which was confirmed during interview sessions.
+The aims of the programme are appropriate for the programme and are mapped to the University Intended Learning Outcomes (UILOs), the Program Education Objectives (PEOs) and the Programme Intended Learning Outcomes (PILOs).
+The Panel appreciates that the programme has clear aims that are appropriate to the programme type and level and are aligned to the college and university mission and sets of goals. - 1.2 The BSEE curriculum is structured as a four years, eight semesters programme consisting of 137 credit hours distributed over 46 courses, and incorporates two summer industrial training courses.
 The curriculum is built on an adequately firm foundation of mathematics (21 credits) and basic science courses (12 credits) that prepare the students for the general and specialised engineering courses.
-Progression is illustrated through the set of courses proposed for each semester within the study plan and the clear set of prerequisites provided.
-General knowledge and graduate attributes are developed via courses on human rights and principles, modern history of Bahrain and citizenship, and engineering ethics.
-Graduate attributes are further enhanced by 10 credits of Communication related courses.
+Progression is illustrated through the set of courses proposed for each semester within the study plan and the clear set of pre-requests provided.
+General knowledge and graduate attributes are developed via courses on human rights and principles, modern history of Bahrain and citizenship and engineering ethics.
+Graduate attributes are further enhanced by 10 credits of communication related courses.
+The Panel appreciates that the curriculum is well developed to meet the aims of the programme and is structured to provide progression across the courses and over years.
 During interview sessions with staff and students, the Panel confirmed that the study plan generally allocates suitable workload for students.
-The Panel appreciates that the curriculum is well developed to meet the aims of the programme and structured to provide progression across the courses and years.
+Nonetheless, the Panel considers 137 credits as an excessive loading on the students and advises the College to investigate the possibility of reducing it when the next periodic review of the programme is scheduled.
 Moreover, the programme study plan is well designed to allow for integration of theory with practice by means of extensive laboratory work, which is included in most of the specialised courses, enabling students to acquire the skills needed and link these to knowledge gained during theoretical classes.
 Students are also exposed to professional practice via industrial training course 1 & 2, bearing one credit each.
-Moreover, the junior project at one credit and the senior project at three credits further expose students to professional practice.
-The Panel appreciates that theory and practice, and knowledge and skills are well integrated throughout the BSET curriculum.
-Nonetheless, the Panel noted that the time allocated for the Senior Design Project, which is one semester, is short and recommends that the College should investigate the possibility of expanding it into 2-semester, six credit course in its next periodic review of the programme.
+Moreover, the Junior Project at one credit and the Senior Design Project at three credits further expose students to professional practice.
+The Panel appreciates that theory and practice, and knowledge and skills are well-integrated throughout the BSEE curriculum.
+Nonetheless, the Panel noted that the time allocated for the senior design project is short and recommends that the College should investigate the possibility of expanding it into 2-semester, six credits course in its next periodic review of the programme.